agner/agner/CONTRIBUTING.md

 If your target repository can't be built by simply invoking `rebar get-deps && rebar compile` then you need to supply a `build_command` property, for example:

      {build_command, "make"}.

+Alternatively, you can also use it to finalize build process after rebar get-deps & compile for rebar compatible projects.

 The build command will be invoked in checked out directory containing target repository.